sztupy/tumblr-tools/README.md

 ```

 This will import the dump into the database, run some analytics on it, and specifically highlight blogs that are done in the target language (`ENGLISH` in this example)

+## Notes

+### Import steps

+The database import has the following steps:

+* `Importer`: This will load up JSON files either from a ZIP or the API and insert the data to the database
+* `Processor`: This will check the uploaded content and finds language information in the posts present.
+It will also find all of the pings between blogs
+* `Finalizer`: Runs statistics on the uploaded data.
+Will determine "relevant" blogs based on the pre-set languge qualifier.
+Will also handle merging of blogs where the blog's name was changed in the past.

+### Database structure

+The main structure of the database is the following:

+* `Blog`: this contains the list of blogs that are deemed "relevant".
+Unless created manually, the `Finalizer` will fill in this list based on the pre-set language settings, and mark any blog that posts in the marked language as "relevant".
+Each `Blog` can have multiple `BlogNames` which describes all of the blog renames that the dump has found.
+* `BlogName`: this contains all of the blog names that appear in the import dump.
+Names are kept as-is during the import.
+* `Post`: this contains a specific post in the system - either an original post, or a reblog.
+* `Content`: this contains the textual representation of either the main post or any of the reblog trail contents.
+To save space in the database `Content` objects are re-used between posts whenever the text is the exaxt same. `Posts` and `Contents` are linked using the `PostContent` join table which also includes which reblog a specific content is on the post to.

+Note that any links to tumblr's image server are shortened to `t:` to save space.

+In order to reconstruct a specific post from the database you would need to:

+1. Obtain the post, for example by it's `tumblr_id`.
+The post will contains the `title` and some metadata which is usually relevant for non-text posts (like `audio_src` for `audio` posts)

+2. Consult the `post_contents` table for the entire reblog thread.
+Make sure to order this by the `position` field in order

+3. Get each of the `contents` object in order.
+This will contain the textual part of the entire reblog trail

+4. Convert each of the links, and replace `t:` with `https://64.media.tumblr.com`

+You now have the post reconstructed

+### Limitations

+The database currently cannot properly handle cases where a blog was renamed then the old name was re-registered by someone else, and might believe the two blogs are the same.